Stanford Research Development Office

 The NSF Engines program harnesses the nation’s science and technology research and development enterprise and regional-level resources.
 NSF Engines can catalyze robust partnerships rooted in scientific and technological innovation to positively impact the economy within a geographic region, address societal challenges, and advance national competitiveness.

-The NSF Engines program is soliciting two different types of proposals:
+In the first two rounds, the NSF Engines program solicited two different types of proposals:

 Type-2 awards are for proposers who can demonstrably claim that their proposed Engine’s region of service is at a maturity level corresponding to either the Nascent or Emergent Phase of an NSF Engine (See pg 16, section F of BAA).
 Type-2 awards are up to $160 million over a period of up to 10 years.
 Significant additional resources/contributions from other sources are expected.
-NSF anticipates 5 Type-2 awards in this first round with additional rounds expected in the future.
 NSF expects to fund only one Type-2 award per region.

 Timeline